jenkinsci/docker/README.md

 this will run Jenkins in detached mode with port forwarding and volume added.
 You can access logs with command 'docker logs CONTAINER_ID' in order to check first login token.
 ID of container will be returned from output of command above.

+## Logging in

+To access the new Jenkins instance visit http://localhost:8080/ .

+You will be presented with an "unlock Jenkins" page prompting for the generated admin password.
+You can find this printed in the container log (see `docker logs $yourcontainerid`) or with:

+    docker exec $yourcontainerid cat /var/jenkins_home/secrets/initialAdminPassword

 ## Backing up data

 If you bind mount in a volume - you can simply back up that directory